ec-europa/platform-dev/UPGRADING.md

 If you were using this feature, please read our upgrade recommendation:

 ```
- Move the code added into these module into css or js files.
+ - Move the code added into these module into css or js files.
+ - Remove all dependencies to both those modules from your code.
- Link these files from inside the info file of your theme, or inside your module using one of these notations :
+ - Link these files from inside the info file of your theme, or inside your module using one of these notations :
 ```

  For css